Bordered Heegaard Floer homology: Invariance and pairing

 The boundary operator $\partial a$ also has a natural graphical description.
 For any crossing in a strand diagram, we can consider \emph{smoothing} it:

-The boundary of a strand diagram is the sum over all ways of smoothing one crossing of the diagram, where we again adopt the convention that a diagram with two crossings is~$0$.
+The boundary of a strand diagram is the sum over all ways of smoothing one crossing of the diagram, where we remove those diagrams from the sum for which there are two strands which cross each other twice (compare Equation~\eqref{eq:double-cross-prod}).
 For instance, we have

-It is straightforward to check that this agrees with the earlier description.
-In combinatorial terms, the terms in the boundary of an algebra element~$a$ correspond to the edges in the Hasse diagram of the Bruhat order on the symmetric group that start from the permutation corresponding to~$a$; the strand-smoothing description is standard in that language.